tdurouchoux/dsview_vault/topics/Concept/Latent Space.md

 ---
-date: '2024-11-09'
+date: '2024-02-22'
 type: Concept
 ---

-Latent space refers to the multi-dimensional space where embeddings are positioned, allowing for the representation of semantic relationships between texts and enabling models to operate on lower-dimensional embeddings instead of raw pixel data.
+A compressed representation of data that allows for visualization and exploration through latent spaces.
+This concept is fundamental in understanding how tools like Latent Scope operate, enabling encoding, projecting, clustering, and labeling of data for various applications, including image generation.